pgoyal94/Restaurants_and_House_Prices/README.md

 ### Feature Engineering, Data Splitting, and Scaling
    - Neighborhood tiers was used as the target variable.
    - Features for modeling were selected from the merged restaurant and housing data based on restaurant characteristics such as total number of reviews, ratings, categories, etc. All location variables and the 2021 housing prices were dropped.
-   - We split our data using the SciKit Learn test_train_split module, which helps us avoid over- or under-fitting.
+   - We split our data using the SciKit Learn test_train_split module, which helped us avoid over- or under-fitting.
    - Data was scaled using SciKit Learn's standard scaler.

 ### Feature Selection
-To optimize the model we will create the feature set with the following features.
-The rationale behind this approach is because we saw when we ran the random forest classifier in the previous, that these features were given the highest importance.
-We started by dropping counties that have less than 10 zipcodes.
+To optimize the model we created the feature set with the following features.
+The rationale behind this approach was that we noticed that the random forest classifier gave these features the highest importance.
+We started by dropping counties that had less than 10 zipcodes.
 - total_restaurants
 - total_reviews
 - avg_rating